EFForg/design/styleguide.md

 ---

 ## COLOR
+Our colors are chosen based on a mix of aesthetic preference and accessibility considerations.
+As a rule, for non-decorative, functional aspects of our designs (e.g. buttons, links, text), we strive to meet [WCAG guidelines](https://webaim.org/articles/contrast/), and check for color contrast issues.

 ## TYPOGRAPHY
 Note: In some cases, the Google font page is linked to.
 However, we host the fonts ourselves and do not serve fonts from Google servers.